cldrn/ctf4-codeql-and-chill-java/README.md

 select sink, source, sink, "Partial flow from unsanitized user data:"
 ```
-Now, we can focus on specific flows that we are tracking.
-The arguments of type Container look interesting:
+Now, we can focus on the specific flows that we are tracking.
+Note how the argument of type Container looks interesting:

 ![](img/1.4.PNG)

 ## Step 1.5: Missing taint steps
 Tracking the vulnerability allow us to see where the flow is stopping.
-My guess is that getters/setters methods will often overwrite the tainted data and leaving it unconstrained could also return a very large number of results.
+My guess is that getters/setters methods will often overwrite the tainted data, and leaving it unconstrained could also return a very large number of results.
 I found out about this when a poorly written query consumed all my RAM :).
-We need to limit the number of sources.
+We need to limit the number of sources when analyzing partial flows.

 ## Step 1.6: Additional taint steps
-Now we define an additional taint tracking step that defines a new flow through these functions to be placed right before the HashSet constructor call.
+For this we write an additional taint tracking step that defines a new flow through these functions and it stops right before the HashSet constructor call.
 We define a class and a predicate to be called from the step call:

 ```
 class FlowConstraints extends Method {